-IT IS FURTHER ORDERED that Respondents, and Respondents' officers, agents, employees, and attorneys, and all other persons in active concert or participation with any of them, who receive actual notice of this Order, whether acting directly or indirectly, in connection with the manufacturing, labeling, advertising, promotion, offering for sale, sale, or distribution of any cyanoacrylate glue product, or any other product or service, must not provide to others the means and instrumentalities with which to make any representation prohibited by Provision I or II above.
-For the purposes of this Provision, "means and instrumentalities" means any information, including, but not necessarily limited to, any advertising, labeling, promotional, sales training, or purported substantiation materials, for use by trade customers in the marketing of any product or service.
+IT IS FURTHER ORDERED that Respondents, and Respondents' officers, agents, employees, and attorneys, and all other persons in active concert or participation with any of them, who receive actual notice of this Order, whether acting directly or indirectly, in connection with the manufacturing, labeling, advertising, promotion, offering for sale, sale, or distribution of any Product or Service, must not provide to others the means and instrumentalities with which to make any representation prohibited by Provision I or II above.
+For purposes of this Provision, "means and instrumentalities" means any information, including, but not necessarily limited to, any advertising, labeling, promotional, sales training, or purported substantiation materials, for use by trade customers in the marketing of any Product or Service.